lukemorton/republic/GETTING_STARTED.md

 )
 ```

-The route above links `/` URL to the page contained within `pages/blog/index.js`.
+The route defined above tells Republic that the `/` URL should be routed to the page contained within `pages/blog/index.js`.

-It's worth noting that this file will be run in both the node.js server environment and on the client side (in the web browser).
-Any imports must work in both environments.
+It's worth noting that `app.js` file will be run in both the node.js server environment and on the client side (in the web browser).
+Any imported libraries must work in both environments.

 ## Hooking up Republic with Express + Next.js